the updAIt - 02.28.26

 For most businesses, that's the game for the next few years.
 Efficient architecture, smart cost management, and building internal knowledge on how to deploy it well.

-But above that layer, for organizations with no budget ceiling — the gap between what they can do and what everyone else can do is going to compound in a way that's hard to overstate.
-And the largest AI companies themselves will eventually have the capability to walk into nearly any knowledge-work industry and operate at a cost no standalone competitor can match.
+Above that are organizations with no budget ceiling, and the gap between what they can do and what everyone else can do will compound exponentially.
+The largest AI companies will eventually have the capability to walk into nearly any information-based industry and operate at a cost no standalone competitor can match.